-The Student Levy is set at \$686.40 (GST inclusive) for each full-time onsite student in 2022.
-This can be broken down to \$5.72 per credit of enrolled courses.
+The Student Levy is set at \$699.60 (GST inclusive) for each full-time onsite student in 2023.
+This can be broken down to \$5.83 per credit of enrolled courses.
 Offsite students pay a lesser amount.

 Student Services Levy Amount

-Onsite students \$5.72/ credit
+Onsite students \$5.83/ credit

-Offsite students \$4.29/credit
+Offsite students \$4.38/credit

 The Minister determines what categories of student services the CSSF can fund.
-To view the most recent BTI Student Services Fees income and expenditure, please click here:

-Student Services Report
+To view the most recent BTI Student Services Fees income and expenditure, please click here: Student Services Report

-If you have suggestions on the types of services that should be delivered within the categories of student services, please see your Class Rep.
+If you have suggestions on the types of services that should be delivered within the categories of student services, please see your Class Rep or contact our Student Engagement Coordinator.